chuien9797/cloudRagAWS/README.md

 ## AWS Deployment

-CloudRagAWS has already been deployed successfully on AWS in this project shape:
+It has already been deployed successfully on AWS in this project shape:

 ```text
 Browser